FyoAtEPL/DeKalbCemeteries/README.md

 - [:cityscape: View list of cemeteries by town/city](https://github.com/FyoAtEPL/DeKalbCemeteries/blob/main/cemeteriesTownCity.md "View list of cemeteries by town or city")

 ### Notes on dates (MAKE THIS BETTER - Fyo)
 **Date Established** indicates a date that has been given for its establishment/incorporation or the date the land was deeded. **Earliest Burial** indicates the earliest date found on a tombstone.
+Unless otherwise indicated, these dates have been sourced from SHAARD.

 ### Maps